It is so exciting! No.1 will be entering Primary 1 next year and we attended the P1 orientation talk with great delight.

 4.15pm Orientation ends

 Prior the orientation, the school had informed us to prepare a pencil, an eraser, a box of coloured pencils and water bottle for our child.
 I believe the children were brought to the classrooms to “play” and were for their academic capability.
-Truly, No.1 came back with some simple writings and drawings.
+Indeed, No.1 came back with some simple writings and drawings.

 At the start of the orientation, each parent is given a cute adventure book to go through with their children.
 The book is intended to help the children’s transition into primary school a smoother one.
+See article by Today.
 There is also another guide from LTA on road safety matters.

 2. The Principal said, “Primary school education is not all about PSLE”.

 I would love to embrace what the Principal said.
 Can I?
 Singapore is well-known to be a paper-chasing society where excellent academic performance is of utmost importance.

 Anyway, the Principal continued to manage our expectations.
-From 2021 onwards, there will be wider bands for the PSLE score.
+From 2021 onwards, there will be broader bands for the PSLE score.
 There will be greater emphasis on Physical Education, Arts and Music.
 Other than academic capabilities, our Ministry of Education wishes to place more focus on character building, citizenship education as well as holistic education.

 In 2016, our primary school organised activities such as inter-generation boot camp for the children to guide elderly in using apps, the creation of apps to help other children learn maths.
 I like these meaningful programs.

 3. Growth Mindset vs Fixed Mindset

 Something which the Principal said caught my attention and I would like to share it here.
 She emphasised on developing a growth mindset.
 This is not just lipped service paid for parents’ consumption during the orientation, but also an important concept consistently conveyed to the students, as shown in the most recent newsletter shared with parents, teachers and students.

 Fixed Mindset vs Growth Mindset